PrimitiveTeam/MPE/Documentation/SETUP/RPI4.md

 [OneDrive Link](https://1drv.ms/f/s!AmBWkGOxnjxShNgHV7VWMnsPDGmxTw?e=717CVr) - here you will find a prepared image and kernel, so no need to build anything.

+If using the OneDrive link to download the kernel, image, and sysroot make sure to extract kernel and image to `/Utility/RPI` and sysroot to `/opt`.

 ## Tools

 1. [QEMU](https://www.qemu.org/) - On Windows make sure to get x64 binaries